HelenPritchard/queer-motto-api/README.md

 <img src="images/refusal1.png" width="450">

-## Server info & Tech spec - we must fight for ourselves (no else is going to do it)
+## Server info & Tech spec - we must fight for ourselves (no one else is going to do it)
 - Debian ver 10
 - Web server Nginx (nginx-1.14.2)
 - Flask Python